Intellectualization: During therapy

 Among the intellectual defenses against analysis are a refusal to accept the logic of emotions, attempts to refute the theory of psychoanalysis, or speculating about one's own problems rather than experiencing them and attempting to change.

 Such intellectualizations of therapy may form part of wider manic defenses against emotional reality.
 A further difficulty may be that of assimilating new and unfamiliar feelings once the defense of intellectualization begins to crack open.

 Alternatively the therapist may unwittingly deflect the patient away from feeling to mere talking of feelings, producing not emotional but merely intellectual insight an obsessional attempt to control through thinking the lost feelings parts of the self.
-As Jung put it, "the intellectual still suffers from a neurosis if feeling is undeveloped".
+As Jung put it, "the intellectual still suffers from a neurosis if feeling is undeveloped."

 Psychoanalytic controversy

-Freud's theory of psychoanalysis may be a formidable intellectual construct, but it has certainly been criticised for revealing intellectual grandiosity.
+Freud's theory of psychoanalysis has been criticized by some for revealing intellectual grandiosity.

-Jacques Lacan, however, would defend it on the very ground of its intellectuality, arguing that you could "recognize bad psychoanalysts...by the word they use to deprecate all technical or theoretical research...intellectualization".
-Lacan himself was of course exposed to exactly the same criticism: "My own conception of the dynamics of the unconscious has been called an intellectualization – on the grounds that I based the function of the signifier in the forefront".
+Jacques Lacan, however, would defend it on the basis of its intellectuality, arguing that one could "recognize bad psychoanalysts...by the word they use to deprecate all technical or theoretical research...intellectualization.
+Lacan himself was exposed to exactly the same criticism: "My own conception of the dynamics of the unconscious has been called an intellectualization – on the grounds that I based the function of the signifier in the forefront."

-Freud himself accepted that he had a vast desire for knowledge and knew well how theorising could become a compulsive activity.
-He might not have disagreed too strongly with Didier Anzieu's assessment of the extent to which "his elaboration of psychoanalytic theory...corresponded to a setting up of obsessional defenses against depressive anxiety" – of Freud's need "to defend himself against [anxiety] through such a degree of intellectualisation".
+Freud himself stated that he had a vast desire for knowledge and reflected on how theorizing could become a compulsive activity.Didier Anzieu analyzed "Freud's Self-Analysis", claiming "his elaboration of psychoanalytic theory...corresponded to a setting up of obsessional defenses against depressive anxiety" – "to defend himself against [anxiety] through such a degree of intellectualization."

 Examples

 Suppose John has been brought up by a strict father, feels hurt, and is angry as a result.
-Although John may have deep feelings of hatred towards his father, when he talks about his childhood, John may say: "Yes, my father was a rather firm person, I suppose I do feel some antipathy towards him even now".
+Although John may have deep feelings of hatred towards his father, when he talks about his childhood, John may say: "Yes, my father was a rather firm person, I suppose I do feel some antipathy towards him even now."
 John intellectualizes; he chooses rational and emotionally cool words to describe experiences which are usually emotional and very painful.

-A woman in therapy continues to theorise her experience to her therapist – 'It seems to me that being psycho-analysed is essentially a process where one is forced back into infantilism... intellectual primitivism' – despite knowing that she 'would get no answer to it, or at least, not on the level I wanted, since I knew that what I was saying was the "intellectualising" to which she attributed my emotional troubles'.
+A woman in therapy continues to theorise her experience to her therapist – "It seems to me that being psycho-analysed is essentially a process where one is forced back into infantilism... intellectual primitivism" – despite knowing that she "would get no answer to it, or at least, not on the level I wanted, since I knew that what I was saying was the 'intellectualising' to which she attributed my emotional troubles."